2588. Symmetry

 Algorithm analysis

-If both n and m are odd, then place one cow in the center and then recursively place the cows in four fields of size n / 2 * m / 2:
+If both n and m are odd, place one cow in the center and then recursively place cows in the four subfields of size n / 2 × m / 2:

 f(n, m) = 1 + 4 * f(n / 2, m / 2)